June 8

 Vision Recovered

-Syra became a perfect pattern of humility, charity, meekness and devotion, under such a directress.
-At Troyes, the holy Martyr Saint Savinien had been held in great veneration.
+Syra became a perfect pattern of humility, charity, meekness and devotion.
+At Troyes, France, the holy Martyr Saint Savinien had been held in great veneration.
 But hostile incursions had caused such disorders and ravages in the place, that the exact site of his tomb was then unknown.
-Through his merits, Saint Fiacre had an inspiration, that his sister should recover her sight, while to her in like manner was revealed the spot where the body of St. Savinien lay.
+Through his merits, Saint Fiacre had an inspiration, that his sister should recover her sight.
+In a like manner, Syra was revealed the spot where the body of St. Savinien lay.
 There, prostrating herself, Syra poured forth her soul in prayer and her face bedewed with tears, she would not rise from the ground until her petition was heard.
 Syra was restored miraculously to the use of vision.

 A Cell and Chapel Built

 Then, to manifest her gratitude to the holy Martyr, Syra formed a resolution of there fixing her abode.
-She caused a cell and a chapel to be built, so that her gratitude should remain lasting and tangible.
-There, Syra spent whole days and nights in prayer, while some of those virgins, who accompanied her from Scotia, shared in her pious exercises.
+So, she had a cell and a chapel to be built, so that her gratitude should remain lasting and tangible.
+There, as a hermitess, Syra spent whole days and nights in prayer.
+Some of those virgins, who accompanied her, shared in her pious exercises.
 From this place, Syra occasionally visited Chalons.
 Here, she withdrew often to the pious virgins of the community of Sainte-Pome.
 She communicated to them that Divine fire of love, with which her heart was filled.

 Having thus restored order in that community, Syra returned to her little cell, near the tomb of St. Savinien.
 There, she buried herself in exercises of penitence to the end of her days.